-4. Asset allocation setting process
+4. Asset Allocation Setting Process

-The Asset and Risk Modelling Team generate Capital Market Assumptions for how a wide range of asset classes are expected to behave over the mid to long-term.
-Specifically, the assumptions are created quarterly and cover: expected returns, volatility and the covariance matrix.
+The Asset and Risk Modelling Team generates capital market assumptions for how a wide range of asset classes are expected to behave over the mid to long term.
+Specifically the assumptions are created quarterly and cover: expected returns, volatility and the covariance matrix.

-Modern Portfolio Theory techniques are applied to the assumptions to derive an efficient set of asset allocations (they attempt to maximise expected returns for a given level of risk) that match the 10 risk profile descriptions within Dynamic Planner.
+Modern Portfolio Theory techniques are then applied to the assumptions to derive an efficient set of asset allocations (they attempt to maximise expected returns for a given level of risk) that match the ten risk profile descriptions shown within Dynamic Planner.
 This is known as the optimisation process and is a purely quantitative step in the creation of the asset allocations.

 Each asset allocation is built from the 15 asset classes employed within Dynamic Planner and the use of 'riskier assets' will increase across the range from risk level 1 through to 10.
-For example, risk level 1 uses a 'cash only' asset allocation, level 5 invests circa 60% in equities, while Risk Profile 10 is predominately allocated to emerging and Asia Pacific equities.
+For example, risk level 1 uses a 'cash only' asset allocation, level 5 invests c.
+60% in equities, whilst risk profile 10 is predominately allocating to emerging and Asia Pacific equities.